bestit/flagception-bundle/README.md

 ```

 #### Controller usage (with Annotation)
 Remember to activate this in your config.
-This has an perfomance issue.
-Better you the route param above.
+This has an performance issue.
+Better use the route metadata above.

 ```php
 # FooController.php